neurolabusc/StrokeOutcomeOptimizationProjectDemo/README.md

  - `wsub-M*.png` provide orthogonal slices (axial, sagittal, coronal) and volume rendered images for the warped and brain extracted T1-weighted MRI scan with the lesion shown as translucent red.
 The cross-hair is positioned at the center of mass for the lesion.
 Since brain-extraction is derived from the unified normalization-segmentation algorithm, an accurate brain extraction and cortical surface rendering is consistent with an accurate normalization to standard space.

 ![averaging of bids_bitmaps.py](SOOP_norm.png)

+### How to Acknowledge

+If you use SOOP, please cite our work: `update when manuscript reviewed`